Masking Requirements Reinstated for Alameda County: Fri., June 3, 2022

 Alameda County reports that daily COVID-19 cases have exceeded the peak of last summer's Delta wave and are approaching levels seen during the Winter 2020-21 wave.
 Hospitalizations are also on the rise.
 Alameda County Public Health Officer Dr. Nicholas Moss said, "Putting our masks back on gives us the best opportunity to limit the impact of a prolonged wave on our communities."
 Children under the age of two should not mask.

 In addition to masking, please continue to take other precautions to limit the spread of COVID-19.
 Stay home if sick or positive; test if symptomatic or exposed; and keep gatherings small and outdoors, if possible.
 Increase ventilation if gathering indoors.The full press release can be viewed online.

-Alameda County Rescinds its Shelter-in-Place Order to Align With the State's Public Health Order
+Alameda County Aligned With the State's Public Health Order

-For more information, please visit the Cal/OSHA website.
+For more information and for ongoing updates and new resources, please visit the Cal/OSHA ETS webpage.